ultraq/thymeleaf-layout-dialect/README.md

 This works for both static text inside the `<title>` elements, and dynamic text either inlined using `th:inline="text"` or resolved using `th:text`.

-The pattern was specified in the decorator, so applies to all content pages that make use of the decorator.
-If you specify another title pattern in the content page, then it will override the one found in the decorator, allowing for fine-grained control of the appearance of your title.
+The pattern was specified in the decorator, so applies to all content templates that make use of the decorator.
+If you specify another title pattern in the content template, then it will override the one found in the decorator, allowing for fine-grained control of the appearance of your title.

+> As of 1.3.0, the resulting title is accessible via `layout.resultingTitle`.
+> `layout` is a special object added by this dialect (just like how Thymeleaf
+> adds `session`, `param`, and `application` objects), to expose some internals.
+> Right now, `resultingTitle` is the only value on this object.

 Configuration
 -------------

-### <head> element merging
+### `<head>` element merging

-By default, when decorating the `<head>` sections of the content and decorator pages, the result is that the content elements will come after the decorator ones.
-Some use cases need a smarter merging of elements, such as grouping like elements together, having scripts with scripts and stylesheets with stylesheets.
+By default, when decorating the `<head>` sections of the content and decorator templates, the result is that the content elements will come after the decorator ones.
+Some use cases need a smarter merging of elements, such as grouping like elements together (having scripts with scripts and stylesheets with stylesheets).
 The Layout dialect supports both of these uses case, with the ability for developers to define their own sorting.

-This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.SortingStrategy` interface and the layout dialect provides 2 implementations to choose between:
+This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.SortingStrategy` interface and the layout dialect provides 2 implementations to choose from:

  - `AppendingStrategy`, the default, appends content `<head>` elements after decorator ones